 Blossom had long ago given up on speech therapists and refused to see them.
 It amazed me that for several days at a time, her speech could be perfect.
 I consulted a therapist myself and was instructed on how to help Blossom, which I did.
 For a few months we spent part of each day working.
 The hospital staff was astonished that Blossom was tolerating my help when she had refused others.
 Even Gene Raymond…commented to me on how much good my presence was doing Blossom.

-But I ultimately freaked out Gene Raymond (who was visiting Blossom) by asking him too many questions about a photo, he suddenly tried to stop both the book project and my contact with Blossom.
+But I ultimately freaked out Gene Raymond (who was visiting Blossom) by asking him too many questions about a photo of his engagement party.
+He suddenly tried to stop both the book project and my contact with Blossom.
 More from that 1979 article:

 I tried to visit Blossom but the nurses told me they had orders not to let me see her….
 Finally I called Blossom and asked her if this was her wish too.
 She was furious and agreed to let me in the back door of the Lodge where she lived.
 Thus I continued to see her almost daily; either she would sneak me in or I’d take her out for a drive and ice cream.
 Finally one day I got brave and put on a disguise, and waltzed past the nurses with no recognition on their part!
 [I had prearranged this with Blossom, by the way.]
 Blossom was watching, a huge grin on her face, and once we got out of the nurses’ view, we burst out laughing and howled the rest of the afternoon!